ballerina-attic/module-facebook/README.md

 }
 ```

-The `deletePost` function deletes the post specified by the ID.
+The `deletePost` remote function deletes the post specified by the ID.
 The `postId` represents the ID of the post to be deleted.
-It returns the `True` object on success or an `error` if unsuccessful.
+It returns deletion status on success or an `error` if an error occurred.
 ```ballerina
 var response = facebookEP.deletePost(postId);
 if (response is boolean) {